omarcodex/civic-social/README.md

 # civic-social
-A website to track politics in a user-friendly way.
+A website to track congressional politics in a user-friendly way.